cran/TAM/README.md

 #### Test Analysis Modules

-If you use `TAM` and have suggestions for improvement or have found bugs, please email me at robitzsch@ipn.uni.kiel.de.
+If you use `TAM` and have suggestions for improvement or have found bugs, please email me at robitzsch@ipn.uni-kiel.de.

 #### CRAN version